Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 Adding a Protective Glaze to a Painted Cedar Chest

 We could leave the white distressed finish or we can go a step further and add a glaze.
 Let’s add a glaze.
 Since we are adding a subtle gray glaze over the white paint on this cedar chest makeover I like to apply a clear sealer first.
-Go ahead and apply a coat of clear matter protective sealer using your yellow sponge.
+Go ahead and apply a coat of clear sealer using your yellow sponge.
 Follow up with a chip brush to make sure that none of the clear sealer sits in any of the corners or crevices.
 Don’t let your clear sealer pool up!

 Painting Vintage Hardware